MicrosoftDocs/well-architected/well-architected/service-guides/azure-firewall.md

 strategy to include more approaches as needed.

 > [!div class="checklist"]
->- To detect or block threats, send all internet traffic through a firewall or a network virtual appliance (NVA).
+>- **Send all internet traffic through a firewall or a network virtual appliance (NVA)** to detect and block threats.
+Configure supported non-Microsoft software as a service (SaaS) security providers within Firewall Manager if you want to use these solutions to protect outbound connections.
 >
->   Configure supported third-party software as a service (SaaS) security providers within Firewall Manager if you want to use these solutions to protect outbound connections.
+>   Configure user-defined routes (UDRs) to force traffic through Azure Firewall.
+If you can't apply a UDR, and you only require web traffic redirection, consider using Azure Firewall as an explicit proxy.
 >
->   Configure user-defined routes (UDR) to force traffic through Azure Firewall.
+>   Restrict the usage of public IP addresses that are directly tied to virtual machines.
+Use an enterprise public key infrastructure (PKI) to generate certificates for Transport Layer Security (TLS) Inspection.
+Review the Zero Trust configuration guide for Azure Firewall and Azure Application Gateway.
 >
->   Restrict usage of Public IP addresses directly tied to Virtual Machines
+>- **Establish network perimeters** to control the blast radius, obfuscate workload resources, and block unexpected, prohibited, and unsafe access.
+Create rules for Azure Firewall policies based on least-privilege access criteria.
+Enable an Azure Firewall (DNS) proxy configuration.
 >
->   If not possible to apply UDR, and only web traffic redirection is required, consider using Azure Firewall as an Explicit Proxy
+>   Use fully qualified domain name (FQDN) filtering in network rules.
+Use service tags in network rules or FQDN tags in application rules to provide selective access to specific Microsoft services.
 >
->   Configure supported third-party software as a service (SaaS) security providers within Firewall Manager if you want to use these solutions to protect outbound connections.
 >
->    Use an Enterprise PKI to generate certificates for TLS Inspection.
->
->    Review Zero-Trust configuration guide for Azure Firewall and Application Gateway
->- Network perimeters are established to control blast radius, block unexpected, prohibited, and unsafe access, and obfuscate workload resources.
->
->   Create rules for Firewall Policies based on least privilege access criteria.
->
->   Enable Azure Firewall (DNS) proxy configuration.
->
->   Use Fully Qualified Domain Name (FQDN) filtering in network rules.
->
->   Use Service Tags in Network Rules to enable selective access to specific Microsoft services.
->
->   Use FQDN Tags in Application Rules to enable selective access to specific Microsoft services.
->- Be proactive about threat detection and be vigilant for signs of abuse.
+>- **Use detection mechanisms** to diligently monitor for threats and signs of abuse.
 Take advantage of platform-provided detection mechanisms and measures.
+Enable the intrusion detection and prevention system (IDPS) in *Alert* or *Alert and deny* mode.
 >
->   Enable IDPS in Alert or Alert and deny mode.
->
->   Use Azure Firewall Manager to create and associate a DDoS protection plan with your hub virtual network (does not apply to Azure Virtual WAN).
+>   Use Firewall Manager to create and associate an Azure DDoS Protection plan with your hub virtual network.
+This approach doesn't apply to Virtual WAN.

 ### Recommendations